7:00AM to 5:00PM

 You and your colleagues might be watering and taking the best care of the plants in the office.
 However, you might notice them wilting or dying without any good reason.

 Well, dying or wilting plants may signify a gas leak.
 If you are unsure about it, it is best to speak to a professional and call them over to check the gas lines at the office.
+As mentioned, regular inspections are highly recommended too to prevent gas leaks and it also helps to remind you with the emergency procedures just in case in the event of a gas leak in your workplace.

 A few other signs you should look out for include –